PayU-EMEA/woo-payu-payment-gateway/README.md

-# PayU plugin for Wordpress WooCommerce
+# PayU Payment Gateway for WooCommerce
 ``This plugin is released under the GPL license.``

 **If you have any questions or issues, feel free to contact our technical support: tech@payu.pl.**